deepinv/deepinv/docs/source/contributing.rst

   - <description of your contribution> (:gh:`<pull request number>` by `<your name>`_)

-You also need to summarise your changes in the Pull Request description.
-If you are a first-time contributor, we ask that you write a Statement of Motivation to show to us that you are a human.
+You also need to summarise your changes in the Pull Request description, and tick whether you used LLM tools to generate the code.
 See :ref:`LLM policy <llm-policy>` for more details.

 6. Interact with reviewers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~